Menachem's Writings Follow theKuch on Twitter

 I respond, "Then don't post on public forum.
 Public means just that.
 And I fail to understand why you were embarrassed [by what I wrote]"

-So I put back on the public forum, "She [I'll fight to the end to protect She's privacy], you took down my comment; now please take down the hanging comment which is clearly meant to insult ME".
-It took her a while to comply.
-Though eventually she did.
+So I put back on the public forum, "She [I'll fight to the end to protect She's privacy here], you took down my comment.
+Now please take down the hanging comment which is clearly meant to insult ME".

-And, "Yesterday I had a conversation like this in which instead of apologizing to me, the guy wrote "adios" and blocked me.
+And, "Yesterday I had a conversation like this in which instead of apologizing to me, the guy wrote adios and blocked me.
 I was hoping he would take the hint and apologize.
-He didn't.
+He didn't."

 "So I'm going to try saying it straight out this time: I need an apology from you.
 That was, to me, unacceptable behavior, especially during the three weeks."

-Nothing further posted on Friday though she's posted a scores new threads on Facebook on many other topics.
-She's probably forgotten the incident.
-I prayed for Anna bath Rivka Gisa's recovery . . . and perhaps for my correspondent’s too.
+Nothing further posted the following day, though she posted a scores of new threads on her Facebook Wall, on many different topics.
+She has probably forgotten the incident.

 7th July, 2013